 A 20 MHz NGV STA that is addressed by an RTS frame in a non-NGV or non-NGV duplicate PPDU that has a bandwidth signaling TA and that has the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_NGV equal to Static behaves as follows:

 If the NAV indicates idle and CCA indicates idle for the secondary 10 MHz channel when the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV is equal to CBW20, then the STA shall respond with a CTS frame carried in a non-NGV or non-NGV duplicate PPDU after a SIFS.
-The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to the same value as the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV.
+The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to CBW20.

+If the NAV indicates idle when the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV is equal to CBW10, then the STA shall respond with a CTS frame carried in a non-NGV PPDU after a SIFS.
+The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to CBW10.

 Otherwise, the STA shall not respond with a CTS frame.

 A 20 MHz NGV STA that is addressed by an RTS frame in a non-NGV or non-NGV duplicate PPDU that has a bandwidth signaling TA and that has the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_NGV equal to Dynamic behaves as follows:

-If the NAV indicates idle, then the 20 MHz NGV STA shall respond with a CTS frame in a non-NGV or non-NGV duplicate PPDU after a SIFS.
-The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to any channel width that the CCA on secondary 10 MHz channel has been idle for a PIFS prior to the start of the RTS frame and that is less than or equal to the channel width indicated in the RTS frame’s RXVECTOR parameter CH-BANDWIDTH_IN_NON_NGV.Otherwise, the STA shall not respond with a CTS frame.
+If the NAV indicates idle and the CCA indicates idle for the secondary 10 MHz channel when the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV is equal to CBW20, then the 20 MHz NGV STA shall respond with a CTS frame in a non-NGV or non-NGV duplicate PPDU after a SIFS.
+The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to CBW20.

+If the NAV indicates idle and the CCA indicates busy for the secondary 10 MHz channel when the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV is equal to CBW20, then the 20 MHz NGV STA shall respond with a CTS frame in a non-NGV PPDU after a SIFS.
+The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to CBW10.

+If the NAV indicates idle when the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV is equal to CBW10, then the 20 MHz NGV STA shall respond with a CTS frame in a non-NGV PPDU after a SIFS.
+The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to CBW10.

+Otherwise, the STA shall not respond with a CTS frame.

 If a 20 MHz NGV STA receives a frame that solicits a response and is carried in a 20 MHz NGV PPDU, it should transmit the response in a 20 MHz non-NGV duplicate PPDU.